Unlike Hollywood movies, not all stories have a happy ending.

-So what went wrong, I was done, by the 60km check point.
+So what went wrong?
+The 60km checkpoint did me.
 I will spare you the details.
-But stopping, was the right thing to do.
+But stopping was the right thing to do.

-I only just made the 50km cut off time, by 2 minutes.
-And there was no way I was making the 11pm cut off.
+I only just made the 50km cut-off time by 2 minutes.
+And there was no way I was making the 11 pm cut-off.
 My pace had slowed to 20.00 minutes per km.
-I just didn’t train for the hills properly.
+I didn’t train for the hills properly.

 To Make It Worse!

-Leading up to the race I was told, it was runnable, and an easy 100km course.
-If that was easy, then I’m way out of shape.
-Which is most likely the coarse of the DNF, to start with.
+I was told that it was runnable and an easy 100km course leading up to the race.
+If that was easy, then I’m way out of shape, which is most likely coarse of the DNF, to start with.

-These are 2 questions, I should of asked myself before setting the goal of running 100 kms.
-In hindsight I should of went for the 50 kms first.
+These are 2 questions I should have asked myself before setting the goal of running 100 km.
+In hindsight, I should have gone for the 50 km first.